lharding/dmenu-xdg/README.md

 ## Installation

 Requires Python 2.4+ and [pyxdg](http://freedesktop.org/wiki/Software/pyxdg/) for parsing .desktop files.
+Oh, and dmenu, obviously.

 Run install.sh to copy the scripts into ~/bin, and copy the .conf file into ~/.config/ and set SEARCH_DIRS appropriately.